akelman/ggpeps/README.md

 ```

 #### Testing across multiple architectures
-The package supports CPU and GPU operation.
+The package supports CPU and GPU operation, as well as different linear algebra backends.
-To test both these modes independently, the tests are run with `nox` to run in different environments.
+To test these modes independently, the tests are run with `nox` to run with
+different backends.
 Additionally, it enables testing of the environment, coverage, type hints, and lint testing.

 The full `nox` test suite can be executed with